1. ABOUT THIS PRIVACY NOTICE

-We may also collect Sensitive Personal Data when you apply for field work in MSFHK missions.
+We may also collect Sensitive Personal Data when you apply for field work in MSF missions.

 As a general rule, your personal data will not be used for any other purpose than that for which they were voluntarily provided to us.
-Your personal data are shared or transferred to third parties if such sharing or transfer is authorized by you or required to achieve the purposes for which you have provided them to us.
-It means that we may share your personal data with service providers, who help assist us in fulfilling our purposes.
-For instance, by registering to our newsletter, you consent that your personal data (name and email) be processed for the purpose of sending you emails.
-Personal data may also be shared with third parties when required by law or by a court order.
+Your personal data are shared or transferred to third parties if such sharing or transfer is authorized by you, required by any applicable laws or necessary to achieve the purposes for which you have provided them to us.
+It means that we may share your personal data with service providers, co-organizers, statutory, governmental or regulatory bodies who help assist us in fulfilling our purposes.
+For instance, by registering to our newsletter, you consent that your personal data (including but not limited to your name and email) will be processed for the purpose of sending you emails.
+Personal data may also be shared with third parties when required by any applicable laws or by a court order.

 Your Personal Data may be used in the following ways, although these situations are not exhaustive:

 - conduct fundraising activities;

 - process any donations made by you;

 - conduct market research and for direct marketing purposes, described in more detail under the "Direct Marketing" section below;

 - issue receipts for your donation;

 - for any purposes in connection with any claims made by or against or otherwise involving you in respect of any fundraising activities organised or held by us including, without limitation, to make, defend, analyse, investigate, process, assess, determine or respond to such claims;

 - exercise any rights we may have in connection with our fundraising activities from time to time;